learn-anything/podcasts/README.md

 ## Physics

 - [Sean Carroll's Mindscape: Science, Society, Philosophy, Culture, Arts, and Ideas](https://overcast.fm/itunes1406534739/sean-carrolls-mindscape-science-society-philosophy-culture-arts-and-ideas) - Sean Carroll hosts conversations with the world’s most interesting thinkers.

+## Investing

+- [Masters in Business](https://overcast.fm/itunes730188152/masters-in-business) - Looks at the people and ideas that shape markets, investing and business.
+- [Spearhead](https://overcast.fm/itunes1412486606/spearhead) - Naval on angel investing.
+- [We Study Billionaires - The Investor’s Podcast Network](https://overcast.fm/itunes928933489/we-study-billionaires-the-investor-s-podcast-network) - We interview and study famous financial billionaires including Warren Buffett and Howard Marks, and teach you what we learn and how you can apply their investment strategies in the stock market.

 ## Blockchain